pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

    |Where is your workload running?|On-premises|
    |What do you want to backup?|Files and folders|

-   > **Note: **Even though the virtual machine you are using in this task is running in Azure, you can leverage it to evaluate the backup capabilities applicable to any on-premises computer running Windows Server operating system.
+   > **Note** Even though the virtual machine you are using in this task is running in Azure, you can leverage it to evaluate the backup capabilities applicable to any on-premises computer running Windows Server operating system.

 1. From the **ws2019-08b-rsvault \|Backup** blade, initiate the **Prepare infrastructure** procedure.
 1. From the **Prepare infrastructure** blade, download Azure Recovery Services Agent, start the **Microsoft Azure Recovery Services Agent Setup Wizard**, disable the Microsoft Updates option, and complete the installation with the default settings.